LiveHelperChat/doc/docs/mobile.md

 At the moment clicking notifications does not open chat window.
 It just opens an app.
 This will be changed in next releases.
 :::

-## How to test?
+## How to login?

-Login to demo live helper chat.
+Login to demo of live helper chat details:

  * https://demo.livehelperchat.com
  * Login: admin
  * Password: demo
  * Un check "Append index.php to address"

+## What to enter if I'm running Live Helper Chat in subfolder/subdomain?

+ * If subdomain host in that case would be `https://<subdomain>.example.org`
+ * If sub-folder host would be `https://example.org/support`

 ## How to compile?